Adriana Paniagua: Pageantry

 Between 2011 and 2018 Paniagua won a number beauty pageants including Miss Teen Nicaragua, Miss Teen International, Miss Mundo Nicaragua and lastly, Miss Nicaragua 2018.
-In 2013, she withdrew at the Miss World 2013 contest in Indonesia, for personal reasons.
+In 2013, she withdrew from the Miss World 2013 contest in Indonesia, for personal reasons.
 In 2018 she represented Chinandega at Miss Nicaragua 2018 and won the title.
 Paniagua also won a number of special awards including Best Hair, Best secret personality, Miss Eyewear, Best Face, Miss Digital Moviestar, Gold Candidate and Best Smile.
 She represented her country at the Miss Universe 2018 later this year, but did not place in the semifinals.

 Politics

 Paniagua has been vocal in her support of the 2018 protests against President Daniel Ortega; writing "For a free Nicaragua, where there exists justice, liberty, and democracy" ("Por una Nicaragua libre, donde exista la justicia, libertad y democracia.") in a June 2018 Instagram post.
 She has also been vocal in her support of freedom of expression and women's rights within the nation.